freepress/internet2016/_posts/blog/2016-02-08-bird-dog-iowa-internet-access.md

 categories:
 - blog
 ---
 Only [67 percent of U.S. adults](http://www.freepress.net/blog/2015/12/22/pew-study-reveals-true-cost-pricey-internet-access) subscribe to broadband at home — and that number is even lower among rural residents, low-income communities and people of color.
-The high cost of high-speed Internet access is the main hurdle here — which is why I spent my last trip to Iowa asking four presidential candidates about how they would make broadband more affordable.
+The high cost of high-speed Internet access is the main hurdle here — which is why I spent my final trip to Iowa asking four presidential candidates about how they would make broadband more affordable.

 **Hillary Clinton**